LinkGeoML/LGM-PolygonClassification/README.rst

 * The geometry of the initial, land allocated polygon.
 * The geometry of final polygon.
-* The ORI\_TYPE label, i.e., {1, 4}, that denotes the dominant provenance of final polygon, i.e., land parcel.
+* The ORI\_TYPE label, e.g., {1, 4}, that denotes the dominant provenance of final polygon, i.e., land parcel.

 The library implements the following distinct processes: